AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

   have to compile the target twice, once specifically with/for this mode by setting `AFL_LLVM_CMPLOG=1`, and pass this binary to afl-fuzz via the `-c` parameter.
-Note that you can compile also just a cmplog binary and use that for both however there will be a performance penality.
+Note that you can compile also just a cmplog binary and use that for both, however, there will be a performance penality.
 You can read more about this in [instrumentation/README.cmplog.md](../instrumentation/README.cmplog.md).

 If you use LTO, LLVM or GCC_PLUGIN mode